-The Association of Consultant Architects (ACA), now in joint venture with the Association for Consulting and Engineering (ACE), currently publishes a number of contracts for use in the UK and internationally that have been specifically drafted for use where the parties wish to adopt partnering principles and behaviours (see www. ppc2000.co.uk).
-The most commonly used contracts published by the joint venture are:
+The Association of Consultant Architects (ACA), now in joint venture with the Association for Consulting and Engineering (ACE), currently publishes a number of contracts for use in the UK and internationally that have been specifically drafted for use where the parties wish to adopt partnering principles and behaviours.
+The most commonly used contracts published by the joint venture are as follows.

-PPC2000 Standard Form of Contract for Project Partnering (Amended 2013)
+PPC2000 Standard Form of Contract for Project Partnering

-The ACA first published its project partnering contract, the PPC2000, in September 2000, revising it in 2008 and again in 2013.
+The ACA first published its Standard Form of Contract for Project Partnering PPC2000, in September 2000.